 Apr.
 30, 2020

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

-The Company has sustained losses in all reporting periods since inception, with an inception-to date-loss of $164.4 million as of July 31, 2019.
+The Company has sustained losses in all reporting periods since inception, with an inception-to date-loss of $197.6 million as of April 30, 2020.
 These losses are expected to continue for an extended period of time.
 Further, the Company has never generated any cash from its operations and does not expect to generate such cash in the near term.
-The aforementioned factors raise substantial doubt about the Company’s ability to continue as a going concern within one year from the date of filing.
-The accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The financial statements do not include any adjustments relating to the recoverability and classification of asset amounts or the classification of liabilities that might be necessary should the Company be unable to continue as a going concern within one year after the date the financial statements are issued.
+The aforementioned factors raise substantial doubt about the Company’s ability to continue as a going concern within one year from the issuance date of the condensed consolidated financial statements.
+The accompanying condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+The condensed consolidated financial statements do not include any adjustments relating to the recoverability and classification of asset amounts or the classification of liabilities that might be necessary should the Company be unable to continue as a going concern within one year after the date the condensed consolidated financial statements are issued.

 The Company recognizes it will need to raise additional capital to continue operating its business and fund its planned operations, including research and development, clinical trials and, if regulatory approval is obtained, commercialization of its product candidates.
 In addition, the Company will require additional financing if it desires to in-license or acquire new assets, research and develop new compounds or new technologies and pursue related patent protection, or obtain any other intellectual property rights or other assets.
 There is no assurance that additional financing will be available when needed or that management will be able to obtain financing on terms acceptable to the Company or whether the Company will become profitable and generate positive operating cash flow.
 If the Company is unable to raise sufficient additional funds, it will have to scale back its operations.